 Flawed research could maintain its life with a little help from the anecdotes that emerged as a response.

 Scary, right?
-And if you for a moment think that the vaccine—autism story was an isolated incident then, my friends, think again.
-You see, many other pseudo stories have prevailed the counteracting efforts of a gathered and next-to unanimous scientific community: the curing effects of homeopathy, alternative cancer treatments, or the denial of human impact on the climate.
+And if you for a moment think that the vaccine—autism story was an isolated incident, then, my friends, think again.
+Many other pseudo stories have prevailed the counteracting efforts of a gathered and next-to-unanimous scientific community: the curing effects of homeopathy, alternative cancer treatments, or the denial of human impact on the climate.

 - What ingredients do these pseudoscientific stories contain that make them persist?

 - How can the real scientific community get people to listen, trust, and remember evidence-based stories?

 Fighting anecdotes with anecdotes?